Always-on taste curation — the free moodboard extension for creatives

 Do not run Advantage+ Shopping Campaigns (ASC) for B2B lead generation in the Bay Area.
 The algorithm will optimize for cheap, unqualified clicks from tech adjacent demographics, completely missing the enterprise decision-makers.
 You must enforce strict CRM-synced Custom Audience exclusions to prevent the machine from learning off of the wrong ICP.

 Because LinkedIn CPMs in SF are astronomically high, the most sophisticated growth teams deploy a "Meta Sandbox" strategy.
-They use Meta's cheaper inventory to programmatically test 50 different polarizing value propositions (Hooks).
+They use Meta's cheaper inventory to test hook variants for 50 different polarizing value propositions (Hooks).
 Once the winning mathematical message is found on Meta, they port that exact creative over to LinkedIn to dramatically lower their enterprise Cost Per Acquisition (CPA).

 Your creative must be intensely technical.
 SF buyers suffer from profound ad blindness to generic "increase productivity" claims.
 The creative must feature highly technical UI walkthroughs, exact API documentation snippets, or brutally specific engineering pain points.
-Programmatic engines must be used to swap these technical hooks weekly to combat rapid fatigue.
+Production workflows must be used to swap these technical hooks weekly to combat rapid fatigue.

 Local FAQs